…Strike the shepherd, and the sheep will be scattered… (Zech. 13:7)

 We can grow in resilience by changing our inward responses; at its heart, this change means to replace lies with truth.

-This replacing of lies with truth must happen in four distinct areas:
+This replacing of lies with truth must happen in four distinct areas.
+This is how to do well in the FIRE:

 - Identity in Christ